RonaldoSetzer/codewithbeer.com/posts/2020-07-20-hello-world.md

 ---
 title: Hello World !!!
-description: Hello World!! and welcome to Code with Beer my brand new blog, by the way, who am I?
-I'm nobody special, just an ordinary software engineer who wants an excuse to write. but let' me introduce myself ...
+description: Hello World!! and welcome to Code with Beer, My name Ronaldo Santiago, just an ordinary software engineer who loves to stay hours in front of a computer, like anyone else...
-date: 2020-08-11 10:23:34
+date: 2020-08-11T10:23:34.000Z
 category: ""
 tags:
   - random